matteo-hertel/sandbox/RustCrashCourse/Readme.md

 ```

 if the `parse` method fails, the program will panic, it's quicker to developr but the compiler will still complain

+## unused declaration

+prefixing a variable or function declaration with `_` will tell the compiler that the declaration doesn't have to be used